AlePuglisi/navigation-learning/nav2-course/8-nav2-interaction/README.md

 In this tutorial, you will understand the basics of nav2_simple_commander and write a simple Python script to initialize the Pose, send Nav2 Goals, and start the waypoints following. <br/>

-But before coding, let's understand how the API interact with the ROS2 communication Network.
+But before coding, let's understand how the API interacts with the ROS2 communication Network.

 ## How does Nav2 work behind the curtains?